src/module/array [ Modules ]

 DESCRIPTION

-as packb does : from an integer, it reconstructs the
+This function performs the inverse operation as packb does : from an integer, it reconstructs the set of integers

 INPUTS

-* dim -- an integer, the dimension of the set obtained
+* bits -- an integer * dim -- an integer, the dimension of the set obtained

 SIDE EFFECTS